cgil/Projects/README.txt

 Tweezy the twitter rapper!
 Search for a popular hashtag and Tweezy will scrub twitter and make a a rap song on the fly.
 The propblem with Tweezy right now comes from the difficulty of forming meaningful rhyming lyrics from a slow twitter stream.
 This can be fixed by storing a few thousands Tweets ahead beforehand, running and preemtively indexing them agaisnt a rhyming dictionary.
 Updates to come.

 Pixelorizer:
 Build18 2013 hardware hack.
 Pixelorizer is a giant LED board integrated with phototransistors making it possible to interact with it using infrared devices.
 Pixelorizer has a 16x32 cell display with a 512 pixel resolution.
-It has over 3000 painstakingly soldered connections and is powered by via an arduino using an efficient column scanning approach.
-It's capable of displaying beautiful screensavers and allows for simple games such as duckhunt to be played on it.
+It has over 3000 painstakingly soldered connections and is powered via an arduino using an efficient column scanning approach.
+It's capable of displaying beautiful screensavers and allows us to play simple games such as duckhunt.

 evolution:
 The start of an evolution simulator.